beopencloud/cno/README.md

 - psp: is pod policy security enabled on your cluster |  [ REQUIRED ]
 - expose: The exposition type used in the cluster: nodeport,ingress,router,loadbalancer|  [ REQUIRED ]
 - domain:  The wirldcard domain configured in the cluster |  [ REQUIRED ]
-- ingress-type: The ingress type used in the cluster: nodeport,nginx,router,loadbalancer |  [ OPTIONAL ]
 - kubeconfig: use an kubeconfig |  [ OPTIONAL ]
 - namespace: Cno install namespace (default "cno-system") |  [ OPTIONAL ]
 - version: Cno version to install (default "1.0.0-rc") |  [ OPTIONAL ]